Protein Supplement Market 2023 | Size, Competitors Strategies, Share, Trends And Research Analysis, 2031

 (MENAFN- EIN Presswire)

-The protein supplement market is segmented on the basis of type, form, source, gender, age group, distribution channel, and region.
+These are generally bought from online fitness stores owing to the availability of numerous options and convenience of consumers.

-PORLAND, OR, UNITED STATES, October 27, 2023 /EINPresswire / -- Protein is a critical component of hormones, vital organs, immunity system, and nervous system.
+PORTLAND, OR, UNITED STATES, November 2, 2023 /EINPresswire / -- Protein is a critical component of hormones, vital organs, immunity system, and nervous system.
 It is usually found in meat & animal products such as beef, dairy, fish, & poultry and plant-based products including soy, beans, nuts, & whole grains.
 Modified high-quality protein sources include different types of protein supplements in the form of powder, shakes, and bars.
 Protein supplements build, repair and maintain muscles, skin, and hair in the body.
 They also help reduce weight, lower cholesterol, strengthen immunity, prevent cardiovascular diseases, and offer several other benefits.

 These are generally bought from online fitness stores owing to the availability of numerous options and convenience of consumers.
 The growth of the global protein supplement market is driven by an increase in health-related concerns, which has led to a shift of individuals toward fitness centers, gyms, and health clubs.
 Furthermore, rise in obesity rates and growth in disposable income are some other factors that drive the growth of the market.
 However, the presence of cheaper substitutes, side-effects of protein supplements, and negative publicity & claims are expected to hamper the protein supplement market growth during the forecast period.
 Growth in demand from the health-conscious young population and the introduction of protein supplements in untapped economies are anticipated to provide lucrative opportunities for the expansion of the protein supplement market size.